The Lovely Bones: Reception

-Critics in the US were generally positive; many noted that the story had more promise than the idea of a brutally murdered teenage girl going to heaven, and following her family and friends as they get on with their lives would have suggested.
 "This is a high-wire act for a first novelist, and Alice Sebold maintains almost perfect balance", wrote Katherine Bouton in The New York Times Book Review.

 Ali Smith of The Guardian wrote that The Lovely Bones "is a determined reiteration of innocence, a teeth-gritted celebration of something not dismembered or shattered at all, but continuous: the notion of the American family unit, dysfunctional, yes, but pure and good nonetheless."
 The Observers Philip Hensher considers that the novel was "very readable" but "ultimately it seems like a slick, overpoweringly saccharine and unfeeling exercise in sentiment and whimsy".
 Hensher notes too that "It's a very God-free heaven, with no suggestion that anyone has been judged, or found wanting".

-However, Sebold has stated that the book is not intended to be religious, "but if people want to take things and interpret them, then I can't do anything about that.
+Sebold has said that she did not intend the book to be religious, "but if people want to take things and interpret them, then I can't do anything about that.
 It is a book that has faith and hope and giant universal themes in it, but it's not meant to be, 'This is the way you should look at the afterlife'".

 Film adaptation

 Director Peter Jackson secured the book's film rights.
-In a 2005 interview, he stated the reader has "an experience when you read the book that is unlike any other.
+In a 2005 interview, he said the reader has "an experience when you read the book that is unlike any other.
 I don't want the tone or the mood to be different or lost in the film."
 In the same interview, regarding Susie's heaven, he said the movie version would endeavor to make it appear "somehow ethereal and emotional, but it can't be hokey".
 The film stars Saoirse Ronan as Susie Salmon, Mark Wahlberg as Jack Salmon, Stanley Tucci as George Harvey, Rachel Weisz as Abigail Salmon, Susan Sarandon as Susie's Grandmother Lynn, and Rose McIver as Lindsey Salmon.

 The film opened to a limited release in three U.S. theaters on December 11, 2009, and received international and wide release on January 15, 2010.
-It was met with mixed reviews, but nonetheless garnered an Academy Award nomination for Best Supporting Actor (Tucci).
+It was met with mixed reviews, but garnered an Academy Award nomination for Best Supporting Actor (Tucci), and other praise for his and Ronan's acting.